Kathleen Swain, Director

-Born and raised in Foxborough, Massachusetts, I have spent the last 13 years as a teacher, a campus minister, and a coach.
+Born and raised in Foxborough, Massachusetts, I spent 13 years as a teacher, a campus minister, and a coach.
 I came across the Brothers of the Christian Schools by accident, wanting to work with a religious order that had a defined charism that would align with my own values of commitment to the preferential option for the poor and excellent educational service to those most in need.
 In 2005, I left a diocesan high school to work at La Salle Academy in Providence, Rhode Island, first as a religion teacher and then as a campus minister.

 During my seven years as a campus minister, I led five urban immersion trips to Camden, New Jersey, one trip to Toppa Joppa, Tennesee, and facilitated La Salle’s first trip to the Brother David Darst Center in Chicago.
 In addition to service trips, I directed our Christian Service program, developed curriculum centered around St. John Baptist de La Salle’s life and educational pedagogy that lined up with the religion curriculum at La Salle, did pastoral care, and helped to animate our school’s mission surrounding the five Lasallian Core Principles.

 My introduction to the Lasallian Volunteers was presenting at Orientation in 2014.
 I returned to La Salle so energized to be a better teacher and coach, and I was much more pastorally present.
 It is clear to me what a powerful witness the volunteers are not only to the students and clients entrusted to their care, but also the other adults they work alongside.
 I am excited and honored to be the next associate director of this program which is in faithful fidelity to the Founder’s vision.